 - Check timeout, from 1 to 60 seconds.
 The timeout is the time allowed for the resource to respond to a check.
 If the resource doesn't respond in time, the check is considered failed and the resource is assigned the

-Target health statuses
+Target resource health statuses

 A target can have one of the following health statuses:

-INITIAL: a health check is being configured for the resource.
+INITIAL: A health check is being configured for the resource.

-HEALTHY: the resource is running and ready to receive traffic.
+HEALTHY: The resource is running and ready to receive traffic.

-UNHEALTHY: the resource is not ready to receive traffic.
+UNHEALTHY: The resource is not ready to receive traffic.

-DRAINING: the resource is being deleted and traffic is being removed from it.
+DRAINING: The resource is being deleted and traffic is being removed from it.
 The load balancer stops routing traffic to this resource.

-INACTIVE: the resource is attached to a stopped load balancer or a load balancer without any listeners.
+INACTIVE: The resource is attached to a stopped load balancer or a load balancer without any listeners.

 HEALTHY status and will not be able to receive traffic.

-HEALTHY status only if the response code
+HEALTHY status only when responding with code